BijoySingh/AndroidBasicsLibrary/README.md

 # Basic Usage
 ## Internet Access
+### Note: This is outdated, I'll update the README soon.

 Extend the ```AccessManager``` class.
 Use the ```Access``` class to send and get requests by using objects of ```AccessItem```.
 ```java
 public class Access extends AccessManager {